The best conditioner for curly hair to deeply nourish, repair, define and more

 The best conditioners for curly hair, chosen by our experts

-How to pick the best conditioner for curly hair
+How to choose the best conditioner for curly hair

-• Price: As senior beauty editor Rhiannon mentioned, you're likely to go through quite a bit of conditioner, so it needs to come with a price tag that you can afford to repurchase regularly.
-That said, if your hair is in damaged or needs something more intensive in the short term, it may be worth spending that bit more on something really restorative with innovative ingredients.
-Speaking of...
+• Price: As senior beauty editor Rhiannon mentioned, you'll likely go through conditioner fairly quickly, so it needs to come with a price tag that you can afford to repurchase regularly.
+That said, if your hair is in damaged and needs a high-performing reparative formula in the short term, it may be worth investing in something particularly advanced and restorative.

-• Moisture level: Curly hair can come in so many thickness and porosity levels that you may find your hair soaks up lots of rich nourishment with ease, or needs something deeply moisturising but not heavy.
-Consider this when looking at the name-checked ingredients and the thickness of a formula.
+• Moisture: How much moisture your hair requires varies depending on strands' thickness, patterns and porosity level.
+If your hair soaks up nourishment with ease, look for something that's thicker and richer, but go for something moderately moisturising if your hair can get weighed down with excessive moisture.
 "Choosing the wrong conditioner can lead to lacklustre limp curls with no shine or bounce," says Keisha Jo Lawler, founder of Trepadora.
 You want to look for conditioners that contain ingredients like esters, light butters – cocoa seed and mango seed butters are favourites – and behentrimonium methosulfate, which works incredibly well on frizzy hair to seal the cuticles down."

-• Protein or no protein?
-Protein treatments are very useful in strengthening weak and damaged hair, but they're just one aspect of a healthy haircare routine and shouldn't be overused.
-"I recommend avoiding conditioners with too many proteins, and be very careful in how often you use them as they can have the opposite effect intended and over-strengthen your strands which can lead to breakage," says Keisha.
+• Protein: Protein treatments are very useful in strengthening weak and damaged hair, but they're just one aspect of a healthy haircare routine and shouldn't be overused, as this can leave hair brittle.
+"I recommend avoiding conditioners with too many proteins and being very careful in how often you use them," says Lawler. "[If over-used] they can have the opposite effect intended and over-strengthen your strands, which can lead to breakage."

-How we tested the best conditioner for curly hair
+How we tested the best conditioners for curly hair

 A selection of the conditioners for curly hair tested by woman&home